 How can I get involved?

 Advisory Partners contribute to the strategic direction of the health service.
 By providing oversight and feedback about the governance and strategic direction of the hospital.
-This involves consumers and community members participating in the review of how healthcare services are delivered, providing feedback and sharing stories relating to patient experience and reviewing patient information documents such as brochures to help improve health literacy.
+This involves consumers and community members participating in the review of how healthcare services are delivered, providing feedback and sharing stories relating to their patient experience.
+They also review patient information documents such as brochures to help improve health literacy.

-Members of the Community Reference Groups contribute to the operational level of the health service by connecting the health service with consumers and the local community and providing them with a voice.
+Members of our Community Reference Groups contribute to the operational level of the health service by connecting the health service with consumers and the local community and providing them with a voice.

-The Mackay HHS Consumer Advisory Partners (CAP) was established in March 2016 comprises of ten members who represent the views of consumers, carers and community members from diverse and hard-to-reach groups who access the services provided by the Mackay HHS.
+The Mackay HHS Consumer Advisory Partners (CAP) was established in March 2016 and comprises of ten members who represent the views of consumers, carers and community members who access healthcare services provided by the Mackay HHS.

 The CAP provides a structured partnership between the HHS and the local communities which the organisation serves.
 Members of the CAP provide suggestions and guidance to the organisation on matters relating to patient safety and quality, patient experience and emerging local community health trends.